vmware-archive/autoscaler/README.md

 # autoscaler
 This is a experimental prototype of auto scaler functionality to scale the instances that are mapped to a specific target/queue/destination based on some external monitoring engine that would recommend the action to take.

-The monitoring aspect is outside of this autoscaler and its more of a end invoker to change the instance scales.
-The monitoring system should poll or monitor the end state actively (resources or queues or other systems) to come up with the final decision before handling off the scaling action to the autoscaler.
+The monitoring aspect is outside of this autoscaler and its more of a end invoker to change the instance based on request to scale up or down.
+The monitoring system should poll or monitor the end state actively (resources or queue depth or other constraints) to come up with the decision to scale bnd handling off the scaling action to the autoscaler.

-Run "go get ..." to install the dependencies and then run "go install" to install the autoscaler binary
+Run "go get ..." to install the dependencies and then run "go install" to install the autoscaler binary to run locally.
+For testing on CF, just following the section below.

-# Running
+# Running on CF or Locally
 There are two ways to test:
-1) Push this as an app to CF
+1) Push this as an application to CF
 2) Just run the autoscaler locally with CF

 The autoscaler application would require three environment variables to set for the Application to scale the managed app instances.
 Check the Credentials page of the Pivotal Elastic Runtime to get the following property (under UAA -> client section):
 ```
+Sample entry inside the Ops Mgr -> Elastic Runtime Tile -> Credentials tab -> Search for Autoscaling

 Autoscale Client Credentials  autoscaling_service / fe20d9a573c60b220a02
 ```
 .